NotBoringCompany/hashland-api/docs/drilling-gateway.md

     - `difficulty`: An arbitrary difficulty value that determines how hard it is to extract $HASH during this cycle
     - `issuedHASH`: The total amount of $HASH that was issued during this cycle
     - `extractorOperatorId`: The database ID of the operator who owns the extractor drill
-    - `extractorOperatorName`: The name of the operator who owns the extractor drill
-    - `rewardShares`: The detailed reward shares for all operators who received rewards in this cycle
     - `totalWeightedEff`: The total weighted efficiency from all operators in this cycle

+14. **cycle-reward**: Sent to operators who earned rewards in a specific cycle
+    - `cycleNumber`: The cycle number for which the reward was earned
+    - `operatorReward`: The amount of $HASH earned by the operator in this cycle

-14. **latest-cycle**: Sent in response to a get-latest-cycle request
+15. **latest-cycle**: Sent in response to a get-latest-cycle request
     - Array of the latest 5 drilling cycles, each with the same structure as the new-cycle event
+    - When requested by an authenticated operator, includes an additional `operatorReward` field with the operator's personal reward for each cycle

 ## Usage Example